-The Board Chairs will schedule a meeting to review the performance review form with the Executive Director.
-The Executive Director will be given the draft performance review one week in advance of this meeting.
+The Presiding Chair and Chair Elect will schedule a meeting to review the performance review form with the Executive Director.
+The Executive Director will be given the recommended performance review one week in advance of this meeting.
+The Executive Director has the option of providing a written response to the evaluation within seven business days of meeting with the Presiding Chair and Chair Elect.

-During the meeting, the Board Chairs will work with the Executive Director to develop a set of priorities for professional development for the upcoming year.
-If the Executive Director is underperforming in specific areas, the Board Chairs will work with the Executive Director to develop a plan to improve performance, such as receiving training, mentoring, or technical assistance.
+During the meeting, the Presiding Chairs and Chair Elect will work with the Executive Director to develop a set of priorities for professional development for the upcoming year.
+If the Executive Director is underperforming in specific areas, the Presiding Chair and Chair Elect will work with the Executive Director to develop a plan to improve performance, such as receiving training, mentoring, or technical assistance.

-After this meeting, the Presiding Board Chair will finalize the performance review.
+After this meeting, the Presiding Chair will finalize the performance review.